Reading at Allendale Primary School

 Purposeful speaking and listening activities support pupils' language development.
 Purposeful activities include:

-We promote high quality dialogue in the classroom, between the teacher and the pupils and between pupils, to support pupils to develop their thinking and use of language and extend pupils’ vocabulary by explicitly teaching new words, providing repeated exposure to new words, and providing opportunities for pupils to use new words.
+We promote high quality dialogue in the classroom, between the teacher and the pupils and between pupils themselves, to support them to develop their thinking and use of language and extend their vocabulary by explicitly teaching new words, providing repeated exposure to new words, and providing opportunities for pupils to use new words.